sketchplugins/plugin-directory/README.md

 - [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
 Paste text data from clipboard to Sketch text layers
 - [Path Prefix Remover](https://github.com/elethom/sketch-pathprefixremover), by Elethom Hunter: Remove path prefix for symbol instances.
 - [Perfecter](https://github.com/volorf/perfecter), by Oleg Frolov: Make great typography [Sketch plugin]
+- [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols